Teruk0/CSE-313/README.md

 npm i nodemon -D

+npm install react-scripts

 (nodemon lets you edit the server while updating automatically)

 2. Open the folder with the files and in order to open the backend type into the coding terminal:

+cd server

 npm run dev

 you'll be able to find the page in localhost:5000/api

-3. if you want to open the frontend instead, you can just type npm start and it will open it in:
+3. if you want to open the frontend instead, you open a new terminal and can just do cd client type npm start

+and it will open it in:
 localhost:3000